Lower Oxley Creek South Neighbourhood Plan

 - provides a well-connected open space network and promote active transport networks

-- provides consolidated ecological corridors around Oxley and Blunder Creeks and protect koala habitat in accordance with State Planning Policy 2/10 – Koala Conservation in South East Queensland
+- provides consolidated ecological corridors around Oxley and Blunder Creeks and protects koala habitats.

 Some documents on this page need Microsoft Word or Microsoft Word Viewer installed on your computer to view or print them.